 Flowers and crater lakes in the interior of Flores

 The longstanding fraternity of sailors at sea is well matched by the hospitality and goodwill of the Azorean people.
 On arrival at Poto das Lajes we found the clearance formalities as simple as filling out a single page arrival form with the policeman on the harbor quay.
-No clearance or port charges are made.
-The islanders are so keen to attract visitors that they offer a free laundry service.
+No clearance or port charges were made.
+The islanders were so keen to attract visitors that they offered a free laundry service.
 Just drop off your bags of dirty clothes and they are washed and dried and returned without charge the following day.
 At the city hall, Internet access is free.